 Add tomatoes and cover immediately for exactly one min.
 Since bhindi is almost cooked it wont need much cooking now.

-Take off the lid after a min and cook on high until fully cooked.
+Take off the lid after a min and cook on medium high until fully cooked.

 In the end add juice of half of lemon.
 This is optional but highly recommended.